Summer Fun, Summer Safety: Tips on How to Avoid Common Warm Weather Crimes

 The above offenses have a thread in common: drinking alcohol.
 And too much alcohol consumption can also lead to our final warm-weather charge – intoxicated and disruptive.
 Unlike public urination or open container on the sidewalk, the charge of intoxicated and disruptive is a violation of North Carolina state law [N.C.G.S. § 14-444].
 As with the Raleigh City Code violations, however, the charge of intoxicated and disrupted is also a Class 3 misdemeanor.
 This charge spikes in the summer months because warm weather makes it more likely for people to wander the streets after a night on the town.
 Most often, we see people charged with this crime when they get into shouting matches or physical confrontations in public after a night of drinking.
 This charge can best be avoided by using common calming exercises, such as counting to 10.
 If other parties are harassing you on the street, don’t confront them!
 It is better to call the police if you feel threatened rather than take matters into your own hands.
 North Carolina does not prohibit public intoxication by itself, but if you engage in disruptive behavior such as fighting when you have been drinking, you could easily end up with a citation for this charge.

-We here at Kurtz and Blum wish everyone a Happy Memorial Day.
+We here at Kurtz & Blum, PLLC wish everyone a Happy Memorial Day.
 Be safe, have fun, and don’t do anything that would require a need to visit us next Tuesday.